-World events have a significant effect on the financial markets, which recoil at even a whiff of the unknown or uncertainty.
-So, it’s understandable that clients often ask me how they can maintain their financial and emotional equilibrium in these tumultuous times.
-My answer: Own quality stocks and bonds that produce income.
+World events have a significant effect on the financial markets, which recoil at even a whiff of uncertainty.
+So it’s understandable that clients often ask how they can maintain their financial and emotional equilibrium in these tumultuous times.
+The answer: own quality stocks and bonds that produce income.
 It’s that simple.

 A Diversified Income Stream

-A diversified income stream means that the company isn’t a “one trick pony” and ideally has multiple lines of business selling into many different industries or consumer wants/needs.
+A diversified income stream means that a company isn’t a “one-trick pony” and ideally has multiple lines of business selling into many different industries or consumer wants and needs.

 A Wall Street analyst would refer to this as having relatively low and serviceable net debt.
 This simply means they have no problem paying their bills and haven’t overextended themselves with debt.

 Remember Blockbuster?
 The video rental chain was a one-trick pony that borrowed too much money.
-In late 2004, its total market value was around $1 billion, while its debt level was a whopping $1.3 billion.
-By 2010, the stock had essentially fallen to zero.
+By June 2004, its total market value was around $500 million, while its debt level was a whopping $1.1 billion.
+By 2005, the stock had fallen to $0.1 per share.
 Today, nearly all 9,000 Blockbuster stores are gone.

 Now consider Procter and Gamble.
-P&G is deeply entrenched in the global economy and generates over $65 billion in revenue from about 70 core brands including Bounty, Charmin, Crest, Dawn and Gillette.
-Their massive consumer product line up is actually smaller in 2017 than in years past but more focused on their most profitable brands.
-Large divestitures include Duracell, Folgers, Crisco, Pringles, and Noxzema to name a few.
-Despite these changes, the company generates 20 times the cash flow required to service its debt and also pays an annual dividend north of 3 percent.
+P&G is deeply entrenched in the global economy and, in 2019, generated over $67 billion in revenue from about 70 core brands including Bounty, Charmin, Crest, Dawn, and Gillette.
+Large divestitures include Duracell, Folgers, Crisco, Pringles, and Noxzema, to name a few.
+Despite these changes, the company generates 20 times the cash flow required to service its debt and has also pays an annual dividend.

-These qualities don’t mean P&G’s stock price doesn’t fluctuate, but I do sleep better at night knowing these facts about their business.
+These qualities don’t mean P&G’s stock price doesn’t fluctuate, but it's easy to sleep better at night knowing these facts about the business.

-P&G is just one example of a company that checks all three of these 3 quality boxes.
-It isn't necessarily a stock you have to own or even want to own, but using these basic criteria as a guide helps give me the resolve to feel comfortable about what I own regardless of how the stock market is doing.
+P&G is just one example of a company that checks all three of these quality boxes.
+It isn't necessarily a stock you have to own or even want to own, but using these basic criteria as a guide helps provide the resolve to feel comfortable about owning it regardless of how the stock market is doing.